FurryCoders/Furry-Badges/README.md

 | Weasyl       | `weasyl`      | [![](https://furry-badges.herokuapp.com/badge/user/Weasyl/Logo)](https://furry-badges.herokuapp.com/badge/user/Weasyl/Logo)           |

 _Note_: logos are matched case-insensitively, but the label on the badge will respect the site used in the link.<br/>
-_Note_: using the `label` query parameter does not override the logo and color.

 The route supports all [Shields.io style parameters](https://shields.io/#styles) except for `message` (it's used by the backend for the username).